Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 ## Risk of re-identification and K-anonymity
 A shared database provides K-anonymity protection if the information about each person in the release cannot be distinguished from at least k-1 individuals whose information is also included in the release.

+## Automated De-Identification Tools

+Several automated de-identification programs have been developed in recent years, which can be grouped into three categories:

++ Tools for efficiently handling direct identifiers in record-level data,
++ Tools for reducing the risk of re-identification from indirect identifiers in record-level data
++ Tools for handling aggregate data sets.

 ### Package ‘detector’
 detector makes detecting data containing Personally Identifiable Information (PII) quick, easy, and scalable.
 It provides high-level functions that can take vectors and data.frames and return important summary statistics in a convenient data.frame.
 Once complete, detector will be able to detect the following types of PII.